p3drosola/Backbone.VirtualCollection/README.md

 VirtualCollection does not store, or duplicate any data.
 We've used other solutions in the past, and duplicating data is just plain bad news.

 #### It's Fast
 VirtualCollection builds an internal index of model ids that pass the filter.
-That way interating with the `each` interator is fast.
+That way iterating with the `each` interator is fast.
 It doesn't have to go through the whole parent collection and re-evaluate the all the filters.

 > By the way, `VirtualCollection.buildFilterFromHash` is the function that turns a object into a filter function.You might find it usefull.